-- Ads that move away from a user's finger as the user tries to close it
+- Monetization and advertising that move away from a user's finger as the user tries to close it

-- Ads that do not provide a user with a way to a exit the ad experience after five (5) seconds as depicted in the example below:
+- Monetization and advertising that do not provide a user with a way to a exit the offer after five (5) seconds as depicted in the example below:

-- Ads that take up the majority or the device screen without providing the user a clear way to dismiss it, as depicted in the example below:
+- Monetization and advertising that take up the majority or the device screen without providing the user a clear way to dismiss it, as depicted in the example below:

 - Banner ads showing multiple offers, as depicted in the example below:

-- Ads that could be mistaken by a user for app content, as depicted in the example below:
+- Monetization and advertising that could be mistaken by a user for app content, as depicted in the example below:

-- Buttons or ads that promote your other Google Play store listings but that are indistinguishable from app content, as depicted in the example below:
+- Buttons, ads, or other monetization that promote your other Google Play store listings but that are indistinguishable from app content, as depicted in the example below:

 Here are some examples of inappropriate ad content that should not be displayed to children.